KaladinDMP/ARMGDDN-Autocracker-OG-GSE/README.md

 ## 🌟 Support

 If you encounter any issues, have questions, or want to connect with fellow gamers, join our vibrant support channel at [https://t.me/ARMGDDNGames](https://t.me/ARMGDNGames).
-Alternatively, you can reach out to our dedicated support team.
+Alternatively, you can reach out to our dedicated support team, leave an issue here or on our [cs.rin.ru introduction page](https://cs.rin.ru/forum/viewtopic.php?f=20&t=141375)

 ---